This course is designed to give you the additional skills and knowledge to work with young people aged 11-18.

 The course will be delivered at the Heartwood Centre on the Dartington Estate, over 12 class room based sessions.

 We create a supportive learning environment here at Heartwood and will guide learners through their studies.

-Suitable for people who are either on or have completed the Advanced Diploma in Counselling – NCS Accred (Level 4 equivalent).
+Suitable for people who are either on or have completed the Advanced Diploma in Counselling – NCPS Accred (Level 4 equivalent).
 Counsellors come to us from a diverse variety of backgrounds with a vast range of skills and ability, as well as an established understanding of the counselling profession.
 It offers the opportunity to enhance further career and life skills, and can aid in accessing specialist counselling and therapeutic professions.

 Heartwood students have access to outdoor and indoor light and warm recreational spaces with seating for break times and its own refreshment making facilities.

 This course runs for 12 sessions either fortnightly on a weekday or one weekend per month – dates to be announced – To register your interest in this course without obligation, please click here.